Installing Nomad overview

 - Login to the client with administrative privileges.

-- From the Start menu, click Run and run services.msc.
-Note the 1E Nomad Branch service is running.
+- From the Start menu, type services in the search box to open the Services app, note the 1E Nomad Branch service is running.

-- Leave the Services interface open and from the Start menu, right-click Computer and select Manage.
+- Leave the Services App open, and from the Start menu, select Computer Management.

-- In the Computer Management interface, expand the Local Users and Groups node and click the Users folder.
+- In Computer Management, expand Local Users and Groups and click Users.
 Note that the local user SMSNomadP2P& has been created.